August 11, 2023

 Email: [email protected]

-If you have worked in Ireland or one or more EU states, you can combine your social insurance contributions made in each EU member state with your Irish contributions.
+If your employees have worked in Ireland or one or more EU states, they can combine their social insurance contributions made in each EU member state with their Irish contributions.

 Ireland has also signed bilateral social security agreements with many countries, which allow Irish employees working in countries other than the EU to join the State Pension scheme.

-Learn more about Claiming the State Pension While Living or Working Abroad.
+Learn more about how your employees can Claim the State Pension While Living or Working Abroad.

 Here are some commonly asked questions about the Contributory State Pension: